When was the last time you sat in silence for an extended period?

 "The monotony and solitude of a quiet life stimulates the creative mind."

 Improved focus and creativity: Solitude can help individuals concentrate better, leading to improved creativity and productivity.
 When you are alone, you can focus on a specific task or idea without distractions, allowing you to generate new ideas and think more deeply about the problem at hand.
-I have found some of my most fantastic ideas have developed while on runs.
-Turn off the music & podcast.
-Just let your mind wander.

 Reduced stress: Solitude can help to reduce stress and anxiety by providing a peaceful and calming environment.
 Studies have shown that spending time alone can reduce the levels of cortisol, the stress hormone, in the body.